 A popular Christmastime treat in Newfoundland, Jumbo Marshmallow Balls are cookies that make you feel as though you were eating candy.
 Serve whole or sliced, but best when frozen!
+A thick coconut and chocolate mixture is formed around a jumbo marshmallow and rolled in more coconut.
+This is one serious cookie!

 Dear Reader, you know how much I love Christmas, and you know how much I love to prepare Christmas cookies, squares, and cakes.
 Well, this Christmas season, I’ve decided to try something a little adventurous – maybe a little crazy – but, I think it’s going to be a lot of fun at the same time.
+My adventure starts right here with these Jumbo Marshmallow Balls!

 In typical Christmas advent fashion, Lord Byron’s Kitchen will be publishing a Christmas-themed cookie, bar, or square, for twenty four consecutive days.
 That’s right, Dear Reader, even on the weekends!
 So, starting today, with this Jumbo Marshmallow Balls recipe, there will be a new recipe posted every day, finishing up on December 24th.